unwitting/junipers.website/singles/jokes.md

 updated: 2023-06-19
 ---

+What did the snowman say to the other snowman?

+"Can you smell carrots?"

+---

 I went into the library and asked the librarian for a book on turtles.
 "Hard back?" he asked.
 "Yeah, with little heads."

 ---